spmedia/most-common-ssids-2023/README.md

 WiGLE is bae

-what up nerds? check out [Hacker Stickers](https://neatstickersco.etsy.com) if you are into hacking and cybersecurity.
+what up nerds? check out [Hacker Stickers](https://neatstickersco.etsy.com) if you are into hacking wifi and cybersecurity.